AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 To enable ThreatGuard alerts, you must log in to CoPilot with a user account that belongs to a group that has either ``all_write`` or ``all_security_write`` permissions.

-To enable ThreatGuard alerts:
+To enable ThreatGuard alerts, use the following steps:

-1. Log in to CoPilot.
+1. In CoPilot, go to Home > Security Services > ThreatIQ.
-2. From the sidebar, click ThreatIQ, and then click the ThreatGuard tab.
+2. Click the ThreatGuard tab.
 3. Click the **Send Alert** button and then click the Send Alert slider so that it slides to the right.
 4. In the ThreatGuard Configuration dialog, click Add Recipients.
 Select the email address destination to which you want to send ThreatGuard alerts.
 Repeat this for each recipient you want to receive the alert.
 5. Click **CONFIRM**.
 ThreatGuard alerts are enabled.
 When a threat IP is detected in a traffic flow, CoPilot will now send a notification to the email you specified.
 The notification will state the threat IP that was detected in the blocked traffic.